Guide to Business in Spain logo

 Autonomous communities, municipal councils and other local entities included in the geographic area of the Royal Decree, in accordance with Annex I of same (i.e., the above-mentioned territories of Aragón, Castilla-La Mancha, Castilla y León, and Asturias), are eligible for this aid.

-The Framework Agreement establishes, in addition to the aid to revive mining areas referred to above, that mining areas may qualify for other additional measures defined in the Plan for Urgent Action in Fair Transition, which must be agreed upon between the autonomous communities, local entities and social players.
+The Framework Agreement establishes the possibility that mining areas may qualify for other additional measures included in the Plan for Urgent Action in Fair Transition for the 2019-2021 close, as agreed upon between the autonomous communities, local entities and social actors.

-With the aim of achieving the objectives proposed and implementing the measures established in the Framework Agreement, the following Orders were published on December 31, 2020:
+With the aim of achieving the objectives proposed and implementing the measures established in the Framework Agreement described above, the following Orders have been published:

-1. Order TED/1293/2020, approving the specifications for the grant of aid aimed at small investment projects that create or maintain jobs, fostering the alternative development of mining areas, for the 2020-2023 period.
+1. Order TED/1239/2022, of December 14, 2022, approving the specifications for the grant of aid aimed at small investment projects that create or maintain jobs, fostering the alternative development of just transition areas, for the 2022-2027 period.

-The aim of this aid is to encourage individuals and entities to locate small business investment projects in areas affected by the restructuring of coal mining and their surroundings, thereby generating alternative economic activities to coal mining.
+The aim of this aid is to encourage individuals and entities to locate small business investment projects in areas affected by the closure of coal mines, coal-fired power plants and nuclear power plants as well as their surroundings, with the ultimate goal of generating alternative economic activities in such areas so as to create new jobs or maintain existing ones to foster the development of the area, in view of their status as disadvantaged regions.

-The aid regulated is supplemental to and compatible with other state aid provided that the maximum amount of all the aid does not exceed the projected cost of the investment.
+The aid regulated is supplemental to and compatible with other state aid granted by other public authorities, provided that the maximum amount of all the aid does not exceed the projected cost of the investment.
 In the event of an accumulation of aid received by a project, the overall amount that is considered “de minimis” may not exceed the maximum limit of €200,000 during any period of 3 fiscal years or the period that is stipulated in each call for aid applications.

 Projects that apply for aid must meet the following requirements: